 If you or a loved one have struggled with addiction, then you understand the devastating impact that it can have on the addict, his or her family, and the community, as a whole.
 Across the nation, new trends in substance abuse have caused an increase in overdoses, many of which have been fatal.
-As state, local, and federal officials work to combat the influx of drugs into cities and towns, it is now more important than ever to seek help with your battle against substance abuse.
+As the state, local, and federal officials work to combat the influx of drugs into cities and towns, it is now more important than ever to seek help with your battle against substance abuse.
 If you are fighting addiction in Glen Arbor, Michigan, please reach out for help today.
 Read below to learn about addiction treatment Glen Arbor.

-Population & General Information – Glen Arbor, Michigan
+Population and General Information – Glen Arbor, Michigan

 Though Glen Arbor, Michigan has a small population of fewer than 800 people, the area attracts countless tourists every year.
 During peak travel season, the small town’s population practically triples due to the influx of visitors.
 The Township, which is located in Leelanau County, is located on the Sleeping Bear Dunes National Lakeshore.
 Notably, astronauts use this preserved land as a prominent and visible landmark from space.